D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Security Anonymity Analysis and Countermeasures

-Note that since the C\&C servers hold the LN public key of the collector, it will also be revealed when a C\&C server is compromised.
+Note that, in LNBot, since the C\&C servers hold the LN public key of the collector, it will also be revealed when a C\&C server is compromised.
 However, since the collector's LN channels are all private, its IP address or location is not known by the C\&C servers.
 Therefore, learning the LN public key of the collector node does not help locating it physically.
-The only possibility is to continue monitoring a C\&C server when it is compromised and as soon as it makes a payment to the collector, we can try to do a timing analysis on certain random nodes that are under our control to determine if one of them would be forwarding the same amount of money and happens to have a channel with the collector node.
-In that case, that node will know the IP address of the collector since they have a channel.
-While this possibility is very low, even if we are successful, the collector can always hide its IP address through certain mechanisms such as VPN or Tor.
+However, honest LN nodes in the network can be informed of collector's LN public key and be advised to refuse opening channels to it.
+In this case, collector might be unable to receive funds from the C\&C servers.
+Therefore, we offer alternatives to address this issue with the new features of LN.
+Best and most reliable option is to use \textit{splicing} which enables either adding or removing funds from a channel by a single on-chain transaction without having to close the channel or create a new one.
+It is one of the most anticipated additions to LN because it will solve the biggest problem of LN which is the channel liquidity management.
+In case of C\&C servers, they would \textit{splice out} their channel funds to an on-chain output which the botmaster can spend and re-use.
+Currently there is an experimental implementation of splicing\footnote{\url{https://github.com/ElementsProject/lightning/pull/5675}}.
+Thus, we rather recommend using \textit{PeerSwap} protocol instead until splicing is fully integrated into LN.
+PeerSwap enables swapping on-chain Bitcoins for inbound or outbound channel liquidity between a channel's peers \cite{peerswap}.
+The protocol is completely trustless, low cost and can be used today with both \textit{Core Lightning} and \textit{lnd}.
+C\&C servers can \textit{swap out} their channels funds for on-chain Bitcoins which the botmaster can spend and re-use.
 Eventually, we can see that taking down a single C\&C server shuts down the LNBot partially resulting in less damage to victims.

 In case of the D-LNBot, revealing a C\&C server will also reveal its neighboring C\&C servers' LN public keys and possibly IP addresses.
 Even though more information is being revealed, it is easier to recruit new C\&C servers in D-LNBot.
 The reason for that is, in D-LNBot, botmaster does not create the C\&C servers himself rather they are created through \textit{malware\_1} infections.
 To conclude, we can say that, taking down a single C\&C server only reveals a few other C\&C servers which is not critical considering that the number of C\&C servers in D-LNBot will likely to be greater than that of LNBot.
 Regardless, this still takes down a portion of D-LNBot which helps reducing its impacts on the victims.